thi-ng/umbrella/packages/pointfree/README.md

 #### `run(stack: Stack, program: StackProgram, env?: StackEnv, onerror?: Trap)`

-`run()` takes an initial stack, a pointfree stack program and optional environment (an arbitrary object), executes program and then returns tuple of: `[status, stack, env]`
+`run()` is the main function of this library.
+It takes an initial stack, a pointfree stack program and optional environment (an arbitrary object), executes program and then returns tuple of: `[status, stack, env]`.

+Alternatively, we can use `runU()` to return an unwrapped section of the result stack.
+We use this for some of the examples below.

 A stack program consists of an array of functions with this signature: